 The Norwegian Klipfish Museum is situated on the island of Gomalandet in a large and well preserved wharf dating back to 1749.
 The wharf was used for klipfish production and a visit at the museum gives both a visual and perceptible impression of what came to be of such great importance in regards to the development of Kristiansund from the 18th century and to the post-was period.
 One can still smell salt and klipfish in the old wharf!

 The museum is open for the public during the summer season.
-For easiest access, use the Sundbåten harbour ferry - just tell the skipper to drop you off at the wharf!
+For easiest access, use the Sundbåten harbour ferry and stop at Gomalandet.
+Guided tours at 1230, 1330 and 1530.

 |Adults Adult||70.00 1 day|